Termination on grounds related to the employee’s person

 Terminating an employee during pregnancy or family leave

 The Finnish Employment Contracts Act lays down special provisions on the termination of pregnant employees and employees on family leave.
-An employee may not be terminated on the grounds that the employee is pregnant or exercises the right to a family leave.
+An employee may not be terminated on the grounds that the employee is pregnant or exercises the right to pregnancy or family leave.

 Any termination of an employee during their pregnancy or family leave is deemed to have been due to these factors unless the employer is able to prove other grounds for the termination.